-Water is essential for sustaining life.
-We have a great deal of clean water in Norway, but not all our water is of equally good quality.
+Water is a vital resource for everyone.
+We have a great deal of clean water in Norway, but not all water is of equally good quality.

-- pollution such as acid rain, the excessive use of fertilisers and the spreading of environmental contaminants
+- pollution such as acid rain, eutrophication and the spread of environmental contaminants

-- alterations to the physical environment such as the regulation of water courses, the building of obstacles such as roads and railways, and trench work and other measures that force water to flow into channels
+- physical changes such as watercourse regulation, the building of obstacles such as roads and railways, and trench work and other activities which direct the water flow into channels

-- biological impacts such as the introduction of non-native fish species, escapes of farmed fish and salmon lice
+- biological influences such as non-native fish species, escaped fish from fish farms and salmon lice

-Water flows wherever it wants to.
-Most water sources extend over several municipalities or counties.
-Some are even shared with Norway's neighbouring countries.
-This means that water management has to be undertaken in collaboration with local, regional and central government authorities.
-We also work with Norway's neighbours – Sweden, Finland and Russia.
+Water flows wherever it chooses.
+Most water sources stretch across several municipalities or counties, and some of these are shared with our neighbouring nations.
+For this reason, water resources must be managed in co-operation with local, regional and central government authorities.
+In this, we must also work with our neighbours, Sweden, Finland and Russia.

-The Ministry of the Environment is responsible for the implementation of the EU’s Framework Water Directive.
-The County Governor represents the Ministry of the Environment at a regional level and has an obligation to
+The Ministry of Climate and Environment is the authority responsible for the implementation of the EU’s Water Framework Directive.
+The County Governor is the ministry’s representative at regional level, and must:

-- collate data about the status of water resources and provide an assessment of their environmental status
+- collect data about the status of water resources and assess their environmental status

 - monitor and identify problems

-- function as adviser to other public authorities involved in water management
+- act as an environmental advisor to other authorities involved in water management

 Our water is affected in many different ways.
 Our need for clean water now and in the future must be borne into consideration in assessments relating to all spheres of activity.